ndp/dizzidotz/generators.md

  In this post, I delve into writing the same functionality in a myriad of ways.
-In the process, I'll look at some trade-offs, as well as figuring out some new generators functionality of Javascript ES6.
+In the process, I'll evaluate some trade-offs, as well as try out generators of Javascript
+ES6.

 The problem I'm solving is simple: we're building an